 3.1 Any physical documents, printed and/or photocopied, that contain Export Controlled Material must include the following warning:

 “This document contains data subject to export control regulations under United States law.
 Only authorized persons are allowed access to this data.
-Failure to comply with these laws may result in criminal and civil penalties.”
+Failure to comply with these laws may result in criminal and civil penalties.
+Please contact the Export Control Office for more information.”

 3.2 All physical documents that contain Export Controlled Material, when not in active use, must be kept in a locked file cabinet(s) or other lockable receptacle.